SLIBIO/SLib/README.md

 Firstly, open and build the project in the `build/AndroidStudio` directory in the SLib source.
 After completion of build, you can see the precompiled static libraries and `slib.aar` in the `lib/Android` directory.

+Secondly, open your Android project created by yourself which will use SLib.

 `Important:` Use gradle version 2.3.1 or higher.

 Edit the `build.gradle` in your app module as following.